leejarvis/jarvis/priv/posts/2022/02-07-weeknotes-4-the-world-wide-web-is-free.md

 %{
-  title: "Weeknotes 4: the world wide web is free",
+  title: "The world wide web is free",
+  summary: "Weeknotes 4",
 }
 ---